Many people refer to the Middle Ages as a “dark” era.

 - People in the Middle Ages believed the Earth was flat.
 True?
 False.
 Besides some people before Middle Ages who were not actually related to the church (Lactantius, Cosmas Indicopleustes – see here), the idea of Flat Earth was popularized much after that era.
 In 1828, American writer Washington Irving (author of Rip Van Winkle) published a book entitled The Life and Voyages of Christopher Columbus.
 It was a mixture of fact and fiction, with Irving himself admitting he was ‘apt to indulge in the imagination’.
 This book spread the wrong perception that people back then thought the Earth was flat.
 What is more, Samuel Birley Rowbotham (1816–1884) – an English inventor and writer – wrote Zetetic Astronomy: Earth Not a Globe in 1864 and through this work the idea was made famous.
 [The book of general ignorance, John Lloyd and John Mitchinson – Το βιβλίο της Ολικής Άγνοιας, Τζον Λόυντ & Τζον Μίτσινσον] So it was the 19th “scientific” century and not the “dark” Middle Ages who brought forward this ludicrous idea…

 - The Middle Ages has brutal punishments for criminals: Nothing can be more misleading.
-During the Byzantium age there was a great reform of criminal punishments so as to better define them and make them more humane.
+Everything must be analyzed within context.
+Yes, people in the past was more raw and that applies for every age in the past!
+However note that during the Byzantium age there was a great reform of criminal punishments so as to better define them and make them more humane.
 Yes, the punishments still were harsh, but these punishments were mainly inherited from the previous non-Christian regimes. [Ιστορία Δικαίου, Σ. Τρωϊανός, Ι. Βελισσαροπούλου-Καρακώστα, Δ’ Έκδοση, Νομική Ββιλιοθήκη, Αθήνα, 2010]

 - The Byzantine Millennium, Hans-Georg Beck